 Registries are usually staffed with cancer registrars who have met stringent standards of training, testing, and continuing education.
 The highest level is Certified Tumor Registrar (CTR).
 These registrars compile timely, accurate, and complete cancer information to report to the registry.

 Cancer registration begins with casefinding, or identifying people with cancer who have sought care at hospitals and other medical care settings.
-Most often, it’s the patient’s doctor who starts the data record, noting the cancer site and type, patient demographics (like gender, race, and age), and extent of disease (or stage) in the medical record.
+Most often, it’s the patient’s doctor who starts the data record, noting the cancer site and type, patient demographics (like sex, race, and age), and extent of disease (or stage) in the medical record.
 Some cancer registry programs require that the registrar summarize and record certain other information from the patient record, such as type of treatment, and follow up each year to track cancer recurrence and survival.

 Before any statistics or other cancer information is published, the law requires that identifying details be removed so that nothing can be traced back to any one person.
 This is sometimes called de-identified data.

 The following are brief descriptions of the major cancer surveillance programs in the United States.

 Established in 1989, the National Cancer Data Base (NCDB) is a joint program of hospital registries of the Commission on Cancer (COC) and the American Cancer Society.
 Its purpose is to ensure quality cancer care by providing data to: